Why You Should Stop Using Google Analytics in 2026

 It's illegal in 8 European countries

-Between January 2022 and August 2024, eight European data protection authorities ruled that using Google Analytics violates the GDPR.
-Austria started it.
+Between January 2022 and August 2024, eight European data protection authorities ruled that Google Analytics breaks the GDPR.
+Austria went first.
 France, Italy, Denmark, Norway, Finland, and Sweden followed.
-The Netherlands joined in August 2024 when it formally reprimanded Takeaway.com for GA use.
+The Netherlands joined in August 2024 when it reprimanded Takeaway.com for using GA.

-The temporary reprieve came in July 2023, when the European Commission adopted the EU-US Data Privacy Framework.
-But this is the third attempt at a transatlantic data bridge.
+There was a brief reprieve in July 2023, when the European Commission adopted the EU-US Data Privacy Framework.
+But this is the third try at a transatlantic data bridge, and the first two collapsed.
 Safe Harbor fell in 2015.
 Privacy Shield fell in 2020.
-The Data Privacy Framework is now under attack from multiple directions:
+The third one is already under fire from every side:

 Active threats to the EU-US Data Privacy Framework